-The new Quality Assurance Framework (QAF) will be formally launched in 2023, and formally implemented from the beginning of the 2024 academic year.
+The new Quality Assurance Framework (QAF) was formally launched on 19 September 2023, and will be formally implemented from the beginning of the 2024 academic year.
 The CHE has already started engaging strongly with the sector in preparation for the implementation of the QAF and will continue to do so over the next year.
 Institutions can look forward to greater differentiation in how the CHE works with the sector, and to more simplified and streamlined processes.
 However, to benefit maximally from the QAF, institutions must demonstrate strong internal quality assurance capacity at all levels of the institution.
 This means institutions taking greater responsibility and accountability for their own quality.

 The strengthening of the CHE's intellectual focus will continue to be high on the agenda of Council.
-Already, substantial progress has been made, and the CHE has produced a good number of high-quality publications over the last few years, and several more are planned for publication in the 2023/24 financial year.
+Already, substantial progress has been made, and the CHE has produced a good number of highquality publications over the last few years, and several more are planned for publication in the 2024/25 financial year.
 The publications, based on rigorous research, contribute to growing knowledge on higher education, and are used to underpin policy advice, as well as general advice to the Minister of Higher Education, Science and Innovation.

-This year marks the end of the term of the current Council, and a new Council will start its term from 14 December 2022, and it will therefore oversee the implementation of this APP, and the successful conclusion of the current 5-year Strategic Plan.
-Some of the major achievements under the current Council include:
+Last year marked the start of a new Council which commenced its term from 14 December 2022, and it will therefore oversee the implementation of this APP, and the successful conclusion of the current 5-year Strategic Plan.
+Some of the major achievements under the current previous and the current Councils include: